 New Puppy Owners

-We get many questions from new puppy buyers about what to buy or tips on training, etc. Below you will find some information about puppy care.
+I get many questions from new puppy buyers about what to buy or tips on training, etc. Below you will find some information about puppy care.
 Some products we consider essential and others we use and like but are optional.

-Puppy Preparation
+Puppy Preparations

 After you have chosen your puppy you will need some basic necessities to get ready for his/her arrival into your home.
 Here are some of the products that we have used and know work well.
 If you have questions or concerns please call me at 469-855-7993.

-Grooming Tips and supplies
+Grooming Tips & Supplies

-How to Pick a Good Groomer!!!
+How To Pick A Good Groomer...

 Most of grooming schools do not have the authority to certify professional pet groomers..
 Certification is voluntarily pursued by the groomer.
 While a free-lance groomer may not be licensed the facility they work out of should have a license.
 There is no license or certification requirement to be a professional groomer.
 A certified groomer earned a grooming certificate after finishing a professional dog grooming certification course from an accredited school.
 No states at this time require licensing but it is under advisement.
 There is no regulation in this field.